wildanfaz/go-template/README.md

 2. Install 'make' if not already installed.

-    * On Debian/Ubuntu, you can use:
+    * On Debian/Ubuntu, you can use

     ```bash
     sudo apt-get update
     sudo apt-get install make
     ```

-   * On macOS, you can use [Homebrew](https://brew.sh/):
+   * On macOS, you can use [Homebrew](https://brew.sh/)

     ```bash
     brew install make
     ```

-   * On Windows, you can use [Chocolatey](https://chocolatey.org/):
+   * On Windows, you can use [Chocolatey](https://chocolatey.org/)

     ```bash
     choco install make
     ```

-3. Clone the repository:
+3. Clone the repository

     ```bash
     git clone https://github.com/wildanfaz/go-template.git
     ```

-4. Change to the project directory:
+4. Change to the project directory

     ```bash
     cd go-template